Please turn up to club rides fully prepared:

-Our rides are designed for road bikes – riding anything else you will struggle to keep up unless super fit.
+Our rides (unless listed as Gravel rides) are designed for road bikes – riding anything else you will struggle to keep up unless super fit.

 It is imperative that your bike is road legal and well serviced with efficient brakes and tyres.
 If something fails you will endanger the safety of the whole group.